EU rejects hasty security response to Paris killings

 Years of debate on the Passenger Name Record (PNR) highlight the tensions between tighter controls on those suspected of planning violence and civil liberties, as well as mutual suspicions among member states on sharing intelligence data.

-A number of EU interior ministers, as well as Commission officials and representatives of the United States and Canada, agreed in Paris on Sunday to a series of priorities that included pursuing efforts to prevent people in Europe being radicalized by violent Islamists or traveling to train or fight in Syria.
+A number of EU interior ministers, as well as Commission officials and representatives of the United States and Canada, agreed in Paris on Sunday to a series of priorities that included pursuing efforts to prevent people in Europe being radicalised by violent Islamists or travelling to train or fight in Syria.

-Giving little detail, they also agreed to promote further coordination on intelligence, controlling weapons traffic and cooperation with Turkey and other neighboring countries.
+Giving little detail, they also agreed to promote further coordination on intelligence, controlling weapons traffic and cooperation with Turkey and other neighbouring countries.

 Lawmakers in the European Parliament added their voices on Monday to the debate about security.
 Some Eurosceptics said immigration lay behind the attacks and also questioned the EU’s record in combating political violence.